JoshDoody/fsn/book.md

 ## Why would you buy it if you can get it here for free?

 <ul class="checklist my-6">
    <li><i class="fas fa-check-circle"></i><strong>Convenience.</strong> I've tried to make the online version of <em>Fearless Salary Negotiation</em> easy to read and navigate, but it's still a collection of web pages.
-When you buy <a href="/get-started/">a book bundle</a> or <a href="/salary-negotiation-video-course/">The Salary Negotiation Crash Course</a>, you can download the eBook to your own eReader where you can read offline, take notes, and own the book.
-When you buy the video course bundles, you can download the video courses and you own them forever.</li>
+When you buy <a href="/get-started/">the book bundle</a>, you can download the eBook to your own eReader where you can read offline, take notes, and own the book.</li>
 	 <li><i class="fas fa-check-circle"></i><strong>Worksheets.</strong> Several of the chapters have companion worksheets that you get when you buy the book.
 Those worksheets will help you get better results (more money).</li>
 	 <li><i class="fas fa-check-circle"></i><strong>Email templates.</strong> Several of the chapters have email templates, which are hard to replicate from an HTML page.
 When you buy the book, you also get your own editable copy of those templates so you can use them yourself and get better results (more money).</li>
 	 <li><i class="fas fa-check-circle"></i><strong>Case studies.</strong> When you buy the book, you get case studies that are real stories from real people about how they negotiated a higher salary.</li>
-	 <li><i class="fas fa-check-circle"></i><strong>Future updates.</strong> I will continue to add things to the book that you will only get when you buy it from me.
-For example, I'm currently recording the audiobook and making printable checklists to accompany each chapter so you get better results (more money—are you sensing a theme yet?).
-You'll only get those if you have bought the book.</li>
 </ul>

 ## "I can't buy it, but I'm glad you made it available for free.
 How do I say thanks?"